edoardottt/awesome-hacker-search-engines/README.md

 - [usersearch.org](https://usersearch.org/) - Find someone by username or email on Social Networks, Dating Sites, Forums, Crypto Forums, Chat Sites and Blogs
 - [Pastebin](https://pastebin.com/) - Website where you can store text online for a set period of time
 - [Wappalyzer](https://www.wappalyzer.com/) - Instant access to website technology stacks, company and contact details, social media profiles, email verification and more
-- [Awakari](https://awakari.com) - Real-Time Search from unlimited sources like RSS, Fediverse, Telegram, etc. Filter events by keywords, numeric conditions, condition groups.
+- [Awakari](https://awakari.com) - Real-Time Search from unlimited sources like RSS, Fediverse, Telegram, etc. Filter events by keywords, numeric conditions, condition groups

 ### Not working / Paused